tigoe/DataloggingExamples/docs/wifi-datalogger-mqtt.md

 # Datalogging to a Server via MQTT and WiFi

 The datalogging application described here logs data to a server via WiFi using a network-enabled microcontroller as a datalogging client.
-It is based on the [WiFi datalogging application](wifi-datalogger), but instead of HTTP, the microcontroller clients use the [Message Queueing Telemetry Transfer (MQTT)](https://tigoe.github.io/mqtt-examples/) protocol.
+It is based on the [WiFi datalogging application](wifi-datalogger), but instead of HTTP, the microcontroller clients use the Message Queueing Telemetry Transfer (MQTT) protocol.
+For more details on this, and other examples, see my [mqtt-examples](https://tigoe.github.io/mqtt-examples/) repository.

 These examples should all work on the network-enabled MKR boards, along with the Nano 33 IoT and other SAMD-based boards which have network capability.
 They can likely work on Espressif-based boards (ESP32, ESP8266) with some modification.